 Mgahinga Community Development Organization (MCDO)

 Mgahinga Community Development Organization contributes to early childhood development through the support provided to Mgahinga Community Junior School.
-The school, which adjacent to Mgahinga Gorilla National Park, has enrollment of about 150 pupils.
+The school, which is adjacent to Mgahinga Gorilla National Park, has an enrollment of about 150 pupils.

 The Education Sponsorship Scheme is one the most successful projects run by MCDO.
 The project provides tuition and school fees support to vulnerable children in Kisoro district.
 As of 2017, more than 150 students have benefited from this flagship project.